 It is important to note that the Maintenance Margin will directly affect the liquidation price.
 To avoid auto-deleveraging, it is highly recommended to close your positions before the collateral falls below the Maintenance Margin.

 Maintenance Margin Rate

 Maintenance margin calculations are done via a “Bracket” setup and are always calculated the same way, regardless of what leverage you choose.
 Moving from one bracket to another will not cause the earlier bracket to change its leverage.
 To avoid auto-liquidation, you should liquidate positions before the collateral falls below the Maintenance Margin.

 1. Can I adjust the leverage of an open position?

 If you have an open position in the Cross Margin Mode, you can increase/lower the leverage by using the [Adjust Leverage] button.

 If you have an open position in the Isolated Margin Mode, you cannot reduce the leverage.

 2. In the Hedge mode, does the maximum position limit of each tier include both long and short positions?

-The position notional limits for long and short positions are calculated separately.
-Therefore, the position notional limits are not shared.
+The position notional limits for long and short positions are calculated together in absolute value.
+Therefore, the position notional limits are shared.